RupakMukherjee/PPPL-CCI-2021/index.md

 ### Evaluation

 For Test1-B1 to Test1-B5, I did the same process as Test1-A1 to Test1-A5.
 I have increased the values of the dense layers and epochs in an attempt to improve the results.
-For Test1-B1, graph 1 and graph 2 still fail to have lines that are aligned.
-In addition, graph 3 still does not show the error value as zero.
-From Test1-B1 to Test1-B5, there is a significant improvement in graph 1 and graph 2 since the lines are closer and values are lower.
-Also, graph 3 shows the error values are the smallest of the test cases.
+For Test1-B1, Graph 1 and Graph 2 still fail to have lines that are aligned.
+In addition, Graph 3 still does not show the error value as zero.
+From Test1-B1 to Test1-B5, there is a significant improvement in Graph 1 and Graph 2 since the lines are closer and values are lower.
+Also,Graph 3 shows the error values are the smallest of the test cases.
 Test results for Test1-Burger’s Equations are better than Test1-Advection-Diffusion Equation.
 However, the test results are still not perfect.
 Let’s now evaluate and compare test results for Test 1: KdV equation.

 ## KdV's Equation